MicrosoftDocs/learn/learn-pr/azure/sustainable-software-engineering-overview/includes/5-carbon-awareness.md

 Typically, a marginal power plant is a system that can react quickly to changes in electricity demand, such as a gas turbine.

 If you consume more energy, that energy comes from the marginal power plant.
-However, it can't be a wind turbine or solar cells, as you can’t command them to produce more.
+However, it can't be a wind turbine or solar cells, as you can't command them to produce more.

 That power plant can control the energy it outputs.
 Renewables can't control the sun or the wind, so marginal power plants are often powered by fossil fuels.